Advanced-Computer-Lab-2022/PlaceHolder/README.md

 19. alot of react sub libraries can be found in package.json in frontend folder
 20. redux

+## File Structure

+We Have to Main Files :
+1. backend
+2. frontend

+backend folder has the models , controllers , routes , server.js

+frontend folder has the pages and features containing all the redux states and the store.js , components folder containing styles,  images and much more..

 ## Extra Features

 1. Most Popular Courses Carousel